sameer7300/Oraagh/CONTRIBUTING.md

-# Contributing to Red Sun Mining (Oraagh)
+# Contributing to (Oraagh)

-Thank you for your interest in contributing to the Red Sun Mining e-commerce platform!
+Thank you for your interest in contributing to the Oraagh woolen e-commerce platform!
 This guide outlines how to contribute effectively.

 ## 🤝 How to Contribute